anng217/personal-site/index.md

 </p>

 <p>
 In my free time, I groom my cat and shower her with love.
-I am a picky eater while being a lousy cook, which I have been diligently working on without substantial progress.
-I learned to play board games a few years ago and become addicted to some of them.
-Besides being a desk mosquito, I have just taken up ballet and am experiencing a hard time memorizing all the moves.</p>
+I am a picky eater while being a lousy cook, which I have been diligently working on without substantial progress.</p>

 </div>